 Within the Capacity Building category, specific funding can be allocated to social skills development, community engagement, and other activities that foster independence and inclusion.
 This can include:

 Working with a support coordinator can be particularly beneficial when accessing the supports available under the Social and Community Participation and Capacity Building categories.
 A support coordinator can help you explore local opportunities, connect with community organizations, and find activities that align with your specific interests and goals.
-For more information on the role of a support coordinator, you can refer to our article on working with a support coordinator.
+For more information on the role of a support coordinator.

 Engaging in NDIS funded social activities and capacity building programs can have a significant positive impact on your overall well-being, independence, and community integration.
 These activities provide opportunities for personal growth, skill development, and a sense of belonging.
 By participating in your community, you can develop essential life skills, strengthen your social connections, and contribute to a more inclusive society.